 Now I come to the invisible ink of Paradiso 33.
 These one hundred lines, verses 46-145, if renumbered with verse 46 as verse 1, confirm the three circular movements suggested above, by giving them numerological significance.
-In the new numbering, line 75, the end of the first movement, is now line 30; line 105 is now line 60; and the poem’s last line is now, by virtue of divine renumbering in God’s invisible ink, line 100:
+The end of the first movement, line 75 in the original, visible, numbering, is now line 30 in the numbering produced by Dante’s invisible ink.
+The end of the second movement, line 105 in the original numbering, is now line 60.
+And the poem’s last line is now, by virtue of divine renumbering in God’s invisible ink, line 100.

-Moreover, Paradiso 33’s final circulata melodia of 40 verses can be further subdivided at the “vista nova” 10 lines from the end, so that the Commedia’s final 100 verses recapitulate the threes and ones of its basic structure in the scheme 30 + 30 + 30 + 10, as follows:
+Moreover, Paradiso 33’s final circulata melodia of 40 verses (verses 106-145) can be further subdivided at the “vista nova” 10 lines from the end, so that the Commedia’s final 100 verses recapitulate the threes and ones of its basic structure.
+Thus we now have the scheme 30 + 30 + 30 + 10, as follows:

 Total = 100 verses

 At the end the sacred poem is forced to jump; and it does, sprung by disjunctive conjunctions that reverse the text’s direction from verse to verse.
 The disjunctive syntax manages both to communicate an “event” and to conflate all narrativity into a textual approximation of the igualmente — the equality, the homology, the silence — to which we hasten: